Nizamuddin4493/kims/README.md

-# Getting Started with Create React App
+# Kims

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+> This Kims is an educational website.
 ## Available Scripts

 In the project directory, you can run: